Value betting explained

 Summary

 To round up.
 This article is a good (hopefully) introduction to value betting.
-What we have not done here is to explain how to calculate probability estimates personally.
+What we have not done here is explain how to calculate probability estimates personally.
 The process is tedious and time-consuming.

 The ValuePunter processing system finds bets where there is a mathematical advantage for the punter.
 The probability estimate is calculated using power ratings, statistical analysis, and closely monitored team news.